ataraxao/drex/Cooperative_Wealth_Agreement.md

 The Independent Administrator may rely on facially valid notices, signatures, elections, and awards/orders and has no duty to investigate facts beyond documents received.

 ## 11. Limitation of Liability; Indemnity
+(a) **Limitation of Liability.** The Independent Administrator shall not be liable to either Party for actions taken in good faith in accordance with these instructions, except for the Independent Administrator’s gross negligence or willful misconduct.

+(b) **Carve-Out.** Notwithstanding anything herein to the contrary, nothing in these instructions limits liability to the extent prohibited by applicable law or arising from the Independent Administrator’s willful misconduct, including any intentional violation of Section 2(d) (Recipient Restrictions).

-The Independent Administrator shall not be liable to either Party except for gross negligence or willful misconduct.
-The Parties shall jointly indemnify and hold harmless the Independent Administrator from claims arising out of performance under these instructions, except to the extent caused by the Independent Administrator’s gross negligence or willful misconduct.
+(c) **Indemnity.** The Parties shall jointly indemnify and hold harmless the Independent Administrator from third-party claims arising out of good-faith performance under these instructions, except to the extent arising from conduct described in subsection (b) or from gross negligence or willful misconduct.

-## 12. Resignation; Successor
+## 12. Resignation; Removal; Replacement; Successor; Transition
+(a) **Resignation by Independent Administrator.** The Independent Administrator may resign upon thirty (30) days’ written notice to both Parties.

+(b) **Replacement by Joint Instruction (Mutual).** The Parties may replace the Independent Administrator at any time by delivering a joint written instruction signed by both Parties (delivered under Section 2.4 and copied to the Independent Administrator) that identifies a successor Independent Administrator.
+Replacement becomes effective upon the earlier of: (i) written acceptance by the successor Independent Administrator (email sufficient), or (ii) the effective date specified in the joint instruction, provided the successor has accepted by that date.
+The Independent Administrator agrees to cooperate in good faith with a reasonable transition to the successor, including delivering the current B Distribution Ledger and any event-related records reasonably necessary for the successor to perform Administrator Events, subject to payment of earned fees and reimbursement of agreed expenses from the Vehicle Account as permitted herein.
+Any transition cooperation by the Independent Administrator is ministerial and administrative only; the Independent Administrator has no duty to adjudicate disputes, interpret this Agreement, or opine on legal, tax, or valuation matters in connection with the transition.

+(c) **Successor Appointment Period.** Following a resignation notice under subsection (a), the Parties shall use reasonable efforts to appoint a successor Independent Administrator within sixty (60) days after the resignation notice date.

-The Independent Administrator may resign upon 30 days’ written notice to both Parties.
-The Parties shall appoint a successor within 60 days.
-If no successor is appointed within 60 days, the Independent Administrator may (a) continue as a courtesy (not required), or (b) freeze actionable distributions other than those required by law until a successor is appointed or a final arbitration award/court order directs further action.
+(d) **Interim Controls Pending Successor; No Duty to Continue.** If a successor Independent Administrator has not accepted appointment by the end of the 60-day period in subsection (c), the Independent Administrator may (but is not obligated to) continue to serve as a courtesy.
+If the Independent Administrator elects not to continue, the Independent Administrator is authorized to request that the custodian, subject to Custodian Constraints, restrict withdrawals/transfers-out other than those required by law or custodian policy until a successor accepts appointment or a final arbitration award or court order directs further action.

+(e) **Deadlock / Unavailability Relief.** If the Parties fail to appoint a successor within the timeframes above, or if the Independent Administrator is unavailable or unable to perform Administrator Events, either Party may seek relief pursuant to Article VIII, including relief under Section 8.6.
+The Independent Administrator may rely on any facially valid interim order or final award (or court order) regarding successor appointment and transition.

 ## 13. Compliance with Law and Custodian Rules
 Nothing requires the Independent Administrator or custodian to violate applicable law, regulatory requirements, or custodian policy.
 If a conflict arises, the Independent Administrator shall use reasonable efforts to implement the Agreement’s intent consistent with such requirements.

-## 14. Acceptance
+## 14. Acceptance; Implementation Confirmation
-These instructions are effective only upon written acceptance by the Independent Administrator.
+(a) **Acceptance.** These instructions are effective only upon written acceptance by the Independent Administrator.

+(b) **Implementation Confirmation (Email Sufficient).** After account opening and configuration (and after receipt of any custodian forms/control instruments needed to establish the authority split), the Independent Administrator may deliver the Implementation Confirmation referenced in Section 3.2A by email to both Parties.
+The Implementation Confirmation may state substantially:

+“Based on the custodian permissions and/or control instruments provided to me, and subject to Custodian Constraints, the Vehicle Account has been implemented so that: (i) the Independent Administrator controls withdrawals/transfers-out, freezes, and distributions for Administrator Events; (ii) Party A has Trading Authority only and no withdrawals/transfers-out authority; (iii) Party B has view-only access and/or receives statements sufficient to observe holdings and activity; and (iv) changes to permissions/standing disbursement instructions require Independent Administrator approval or are subject to custodian locks preventing unilateral changes.”

+(c) **Exceptions.** If any portion of the Implementation Control Checklist cannot be satisfied due to Custodian Constraints, the Independent Administrator may note such limitation in the Implementation Confirmation, and the Agreement will remain non-operative unless a written exception is executed pursuant to Section 3.2A(c).

 Party A: ___________________________  Date: ___________
 Party B: ___________________________  Date: ___________